 ISK shall have appropriate procedures in place for responding to accidents and injuries, including responsibilities for follow-up and communication.
 The ISK Health Office shall ensure that appropriate staff are trained in First Aid, CPR, Water Safety Instruction and other emergency response procedures.

-3.10.4 School-Based Health Screening
+3.10.5 School-Based Health Screening

-ISK shall conduct regular health screening as per the recommendations of the National Association of School Nurses in the United States.
+ISK shall conduct regular health screening as per the recommendations of the National Association of School Nurses in the United States or other reputable organization.

 3.10.6 Communicable Diseases